aogunji/Developing-Data-Products-Aogunji/slides/index.md

 In the never ending struggle to make better business decisions, the PACE app has been developed for everyone involved in a business setting to observe historical trends and calculate staffing needs based on current performance.

-As a manager for Los Angeles County, you will be able to predict staffing needs based on trends and sophisticated algorithms.
+As a manager for Orange County, you will be able to predict staffing needs based on trends and sophisticated algorithms.
 Even front line staff will be empowered to see their impact on the performance of processes.
 The openness of this data will bring to light which operations require a "tune-up", or process improvement.
 The PACE app is __business__ __intelligence__ customized for you.

 ---